portlandcodeschool/primer/primer_basic_lesson_plans/4PrimerBasicLessonPlan.md

 		*	This would be a great activity for some ta’s to model
 4. Student groups continue to work on their project
 5. Student groups present their product demonstration and code walkthrough
-6. Course retrospective and celebration
+6. Course retrospective
 		*	Reinforce what to do next: codeacademy, treehouse, primer pro,
+7. Discussion: What can you do with what you know now?
+	*	Spectrum between users and coders

+##Homework for students continueing with Primer Pro:
+	Responsive web design Treehouse course
+	Introduction to JavaScript
+	Introduction to bootcamp